mciwing/mciwing.github.io/docs/python/containers/list.md

 [1.0, 2.0, 0.5, 4.0, 3.0, 'one hundred']
 ```

-Up until now, our lists contained only one type of elements - strings.
-However,
+Up until now, our lists contained only one type of elements -
-as in the example above, you can store multiple different types of data in a
+strings or integers.
+However, as in the example above, you can store
-`#!python list`.
-Moreover, you can do nesting (for example, you can store a
+multiple different types of data in a `#!python list`.
+Moreover, you can do
-`#!python list` within a `#!python list` - more on that later).
-Hence,
+nesting (for example, you can store a `#!python list` within a `#!python list`
-lists can represent complex data structures.
+- more on that later).
+Hence, lists can represent complex data structures.
 Nevertheless, don't mix and match every imaginable data type within a single
 `#!python list` (just because you can) as it makes the handling of your
 `#!python list` quite difficult.